solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 });
 EOF
-echo "executing test ./gloo-mesh/tests/can-resolve.test.js.liquid" mocha ./test.js --retries=50 --bail 2> /dev/null || exit 1
+echo "executing test ./gloo-mesh/tests/can-resolve.test.js.liquid" mocha ./test.js --timeout 5000 --retries=50 --bail 2> /dev/null || exit 1
 -->

-Finally, you need to register the two other clusters.
+Finally, you need to register the cluster(s).

 Here is how you register the first one: